-The world renowned Black Friday sales will be here sooner than we think!
-It’s the best time of year to find amazing discounts, amazing deals and more than tempting offers that you won’t find anywhere else.
+The world renowned Black Friday sales will be here sooner than you think!
+Black Friday falls on 24th November in 2023, and it’s the best time of year to find amazing discounts, amazing deals and more than tempting offers that you won’t find anywhere else.
 It’s an exciting time for online shoppers and avid bargain hunters alike but, unfortunately, some dishonest internet sites will take advantage of this popular sale season to try and scam people out of their honest money.

 Non-compliant products, orders that never arrive, counterfeit goods, date and information theft... there are many ways to get fooled if you are not careful.
 But don't be put off - here are a few of our top tips on how to avoid getting scammed this Black Friday or just while shopping online in general.